tfabris/BlueGigaEmpeg/README.txt

 - Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino
 - Disconnect all tuner modules from all sleds you own
 - Modify Empeg Car interior for I2S digital audio connection
-- Upgrade the empeg Car's hijack kernel and set "Serial Port Assignment"
 - Empeg Car configuration changes
+- Upgrade the empeg Car's Hijack kernel and set "Serial Port Assignment"
 - Connect external hardware connections
+- Apply power and pair Bluetooth
 - Set Bluetooth PIN code if needed (most likely not needed)
-- Apply power and pair Bluetooth
 - Test AVRCP behavior and set serial port crossover jumpers if needed
 - Modify empeg's power connection to car if needed
 - Debug Bluetooth connection if needed